 Regularly affirming young employees and discussing their progress is a straightforward way to reassure them enough to stay.
 There is research indicating that regular performance appraisals boost productivity if done correctly among all age groups.
 It therefore makes economic sense to provide regular feedback to all employees, but with young employees as your highest priority.
 This could be as simple as an email, or even a text, with a couple of lines to say how they’re doing.
 Alternatively, you could speak to them in person for a few minutes.

 Though it may seem impatient, young employees expect to see their career developing faster than their parents.
 As far back as 2005, Pooley , a writer for Canadian Business, wrote that recent graduates are “not prepared to wait for more than 2 years to get promoted”.
 How this expectation has come about is under debate, but for sure growing up with technology has got them used to instant gratification, so they expect the same from their work.
 If they don’t see a clear career path, chances are they’ll set their sights on other jobs to find the growth they are looking for.

 Sit down with young employees as early as possible to discuss their projected career path.
 This will help you to guide their career in the way that works for both you and the business, and by listening to their aspirations, you’ll have a better idea of what kinds of projects and responsibilities to give them.
+This can be recorded in a people management software.
 As they progress, keep helping them develop, through initiatives such as an allocation of extra responsibilities or stretch assignments.
 You can also offer mentoring for those who need that bit extra support.